Miss South Carolina Teen

 The Miss South Carolina’s Teen competition is the pageant that selects the representative for the U.S. state of South Carolina in the Miss America's Teen pageant.
 Miss South Carolina’s Teen pageant is held the same week as Miss South Carolina, usually occurring during the last weekend in June at the Township Auditorium in Columbia, South Carolina.

-Tess Ferm of Charleston was crowned Miss South Carolina Teen on June 27, 2025, at the Township Auditorium in Columbia, South Carolina.
-Tess won the title of Miss America’s Teen on September 6, 2025, being the third teen from South Carolina to win the national title.
+Logan Wells of Columbia was crowned Miss South Carolina’s Teen on June 19, 2026, at the Township Auditorium in Columbia, South Carolina.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

-LilyKate Barbare of Greer was named the new Miss South Carolina's Teen 2025 on September 18, 2025, succeeding Ferm.

 Results summary

 The following is a visual summary of the past results of Miss South Carolina’s Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Teen competition in which the placement and/or award was garnered.